 Fenimore Art Museum Highlight Tour (Grades K-12) Learn about art, history, and culture in this special highlight tour for students of Fenimore Art Museum’s collections!
 Our Museum staff will lead a tour of our permanent collection of fine art, folk art, and American Indian art, focusing on the most important and interesting pieces.
 Younger students will be introduced to what an art museum is, including different types of art and why making and viewing art is important.
 Older students will take part in a more in-depth investigation of some of our key artworks and genres.
 90 minute tour.
 Includes NY Learning Standards in Social Studies, The Arts, ELA

 Thinking Through Art (Grades Pre-K–8)

 Student inquiry and curiosity are the focus of this gallery-based tour.
 A museum guide helps students read artwork as a primary source document and encourages them to draw their own conclusions about art and history.
 This tour includes activities in three rotating galleries, highlighting special exhibitions based on teacher requests.
 Tours will be adapted for different grade levels and run 60-90 minutes based on age.
 Our 2020 exhibitions include famed illustrator/author Jan Brett.
 Her best-known titles include The Mitten, The Hat, and Gingerbread Baby.
 Includes NY Learning Standards in: Social Studies, The Arts, ELA

 Tour either (or both!) of our Museums at your own pace!
-We welcome self-guided school groups while we are open to the public at 10 am.
+During July and August we welcome self-guided school groups while we are open to the public at 10 am.
 Please call us in advance to book.